kosua20/herebedragons/README.md

 The initial 3D models and textures are contained in the OpenGL `ressources` [directory](https://github.com/kosua20/GL_Template/tree/3de4e116cdd24df300fda42326a7a4e431f7f861/ressources).

 ##OpenGL
-The OpenGL version is the initial reference version.
+The OpenGL version (available [here](https://github.com/kosua20/GL_Template/tree/3de4e116cdd24df300fda42326a7a4e431f7f861)) is the initial reference version.
 It is based on the OpenGL 3 features set, with the programmable pipeline, and use glfw3 for accessing the windowing system, user inputs,...
 It should be compatible with macOS, Windows and Ubuntu.

 The following features are implemented:
 - meshes and textures loading